This post contains affiliate links. View my Disclosures page for more information.

-A daily probiotic can help cure and prevent yeast.
+A daily probiotic can help cure and prevent yeast, but it’s more effective as a preventative.
 They sell jarred, liquid, and powdered varieties on Amazon, at Whole Foods, and many drugstores and grocery stores.
 I have this one and this one, but literally, there are tons out there.
 They are helpful for mom and baby.

 Yogurt has live probiotic cultures which help fight off yeast overgrowth.
 Eating yogurt, or another live culture food, daily can help kick yeast or keep infections at bay completely.
 If you’re dairy free, there are a lot of options out there for non-dairy yogurt with live cultures.

 APNO, also known as all-purpose nipple ointment, can help.
 There is an Rx version, often expensive but many times covered by insurance (and has to be filled at a compounding pharmacy).
 There is also an over-the-counter cheaper version that I found to be just as effective.
-APNO, both the Rx variety and the OTC version, contains an antifungal, usually miconazole 2%, that topically treats the yeast.
+APNO, both the Rx variety and the OTC version, contains an anti-fungal (usually miconazole nitrate 2%), that topically treats the yeast.

 If you are given Nystatin for the baby, apply it on the inside of her cheeks, tongue, and roof of mouth.
 It’s ok if they spit it out.
 It’s ok to use a dropper, Q-tip, or your finger to apply it.
 You want it to come into contact with the inside surfaces of the baby’s mouth.
 It’s not harmful if she swallows it, she’ll just poop it out, but it’s more effective if it is applied as a topical solution.